rcorvus/R2PY/README.md

 R2PY also has a "peekaboo" system that uses machine learning to see through a USB camera or PiCamera and detects human faces.
 If the droid doesn't see anyone, it coos worriedly a couple times, and when it spots someone it whistles excitedly.
 Output from the camera is shown on a HDMI connected touchscreen with bounding boxes around the detected face.

 Optionally if you want a 2-3-2 transition system, included is the Arduino Nano code and hardware setup needed.

+## Running R2.PY
+NOTE: you'll need to turn on your Xbox controller and make sure it binds to the XboxController running on your Raspberry Pi before you run R2.py

+To start:  press "Activate R2-D2" in Raspberry Pi menu

+## Control with Xbox controller
+Use left stick for controlling driving around
+Use right stick for looking around (i.e. turning his dome left and right)

 ## Hardware Requirements